UniVST: A Unified Framework for Training-free Localized Video Style Transfer: Localized Video Style Transfer

 \subsection{Point-Matching Mask Propagation}

-\begin{quote} \textit{``A towering building begins with a solid foundation."} \end{quote} As the proverb clearly illustrates, the foundation is crucial for any significant endeavor.
+\begin{quote} \textit{``A towering building begins with a solid foundation.''} \end{quote} As the proverb clearly illustrates, the foundation is crucial for any significant endeavor.
 In the context of the localized video style transfer, the first essential step is to obtain precise and accurate masks for the region of interest specified by the users.
 These masks essentially form the cornerstone for enabling fine-grained control over specific regions during the subsequent stylization process.

 Compared to image style transfer, the video domain presents a unique challenge: obtaining mask information for each frame.
 One potential solution is to employ segmentation models, such as SAM~\cite{SAM}, which can perform frame-by-frame segmentation based on the specified object.
 However, as shown in Fig.\,\ref{fig:maskpropagation_intro}, this approach has notable drawbacks.
-Specifically, it introduces an additional memory overhead of 7.9 GB and is computationally intensive, which is unfavorable for deploying our UniVST framework.
+Specifically, employing SAM-H introduces an additional memory overhead of $7.9$ GB and increases the inference time, making it unfavorable for our UniVST.

 Given the substantial redundancy between consecutive video frames, we propose leveraging this redundancy to efficiently propagate the initial frame's mask across all subsequent frames, thereby eliminating the need for additional segmentation models.
 This approach not only reduces memory usage but also accelerates the overall processing time.
 Thus, we introduce our point-matching mask propagation strategy, which is outlined in Algorithm\,\ref{Algorithm:1}.